kenneth-fung/music-academy-orbital/README.md

     course's page (tutor rating, number of students, etc)~~
   - ~~rows of different types of tutors~~
     - ~~e.g. Popular Tutors, Tutors Teaching Piano~~

+- Courses Page
+  - rows of recommendations, similar to Tutors Page
+  - individual course pages should have a two more rows:
+    - other courses by this tutor
+    - other courses similar to this course

 - Search field in Navbar
   - blend in a bit more to differentiate from search bars on Home and Courses page